agomezb/Speech-To-Text-Solutions/README.md

 ## Output

-The script generates a CSV file with three columns:
+The script generates a CSV file with the following columns:
 - `filename`: Name of the audio file
+- `provider`: Speech-to-text provider used (amazon, azure, google, or custom)
 - `text`: Transcribed text
 - `status`: Status of the transcription (success, error, etc.)
+- `transcription_time`: Time taken for transcription (in seconds)

+**Note:** If the output CSV file already exists, new transcription results will be **appended** to the end of the file.
+This allows you to run multiple transcription batches and accumulate results in the same file.
+To start fresh, delete the existing CSV file before running.

 ## Getting Credentials